 Living with Parkinson disease

-Parkinson is a chronic disease that gets worse over time.
-Treatment can help ease symptoms.
+Even though Parkinson disease is a chronic, incurable disease, treatment can help ease symptoms and enhance your quality of life.
 You can also do a lot to stay independent, such as:

 Eating a healthy diet